jpmckinney/rackbin/README.md

 # Rackbin: The simplest possible Rack postbin

-[Requestb.in](http://requestb.in/) is great, except it limits requests to 10,240 bytes, and you can't choose your URL path.
-This postbin, or "requestbin", is easy to install and customize, has no limits and uses any URL path.
+[Requestb.in](http://requestb.in/) is great, except it limits requests to 10,240 bytes, you can't choose your URL path, and it can't handle non-ASCII, non-UTF8 POST requests.
+This postbin, or "requestbin", is easy to install and customize, has no limits, uses any URL path and accepts all encodings.
 Just open your bin's URL and wait for the requests!

 ## Getting Started